 While providing participants with the skills and structure necessary to begin strengthening their communities, Uncommon Communities is designed to prepare and connect community teams with next-level development programs throughout the state.

-Are you interested in organizing your community to participate in Uncommon?
+Are you interested in organizing your community to participate in Uncommon Communities?
 Would your organization like to sponsor this program?
-Do you have a great idea for a speaker or a topic you think we simply must address with Cohort 2022?
-Let Amber know!
+Do you have a great idea for a speaker or a topic you think we simply must address with your group?
+Let Molly know!